Riverdale season 3: Luke Perry's death

 On February 27, 2019, Luke Perry (Fred Andrews on the show) suffered a massive ischemic stroke at his home in Sherman Oaks, Los Angeles.
 After a second stroke, his family decided to remove him from life support and he died on March 4, at age 52 at Providence Saint Joseph Medical Center in Burbank.
 The day of Perry's death, Riverdale's production was suspended and remained so for several days in order to give the cast and crew time to grieve Perry's passing.
-Also due to Perry's death, the season went on a 3-week hiatus from March 27 to April 17, 2019 with the final 5 episodes of the season premiering 2 weeks later from their respective original air dates.
-All of the episodes of the season starting from episode 14, "Chapter Forty-Nine: Fire Walk with Me" were dedicated to Perry's memory, and his final physical appearance on the show was on episode 19, "Chapter Fifty-Four: Fear the Reaper".
+Also due to Perry's death, the season went on a 3-week hiatus from March 27 to April 17, 2019, with the final 5 episodes of the season premiering 2 weeks after their respective original air dates.
+All of the episodes of the season starting from episode 14, "Chapter Forty-Nine: Fire Walk with Me" were dedicated to Perry's memory, and his final physical appearance on the show was in episode 19, "Chapter Fifty-Four: Fear the Reaper".